yazansedih/using-aI-as-personal-assistant/README.md

 ## Support

 For questions, issues, or contributions:
-- Create an issue on GitHub
-- Contact: contact@aitoolsdirectory.com
+- Email: contact@aitoolsdirectory.com
-- Documentation: This README file
+- Website: www.aitoolsdirectory.com

 ---

 **Built with ❤️ for the AI community**